jazzmano/questionnaire/resources/decisiontree/autonomy_explanation.md

 **How to know if your system is autonomous**:
 If you're unsure whether your IT system has autonomy, ask yourself this: Is a human necessary in every single step the system takes, or can the system do _at least one step_ on its own without being told exactly what to do?
 If a human is needed all the way through, the system is not autonomous.
 Otherwise, it has a level of autonomy.

---

-A system that is not autonomous does not qualify as an AI system under the AI Act.
-If you select “No” below, the decision tree will end.
-Once completed, you can download your assessment report.